rohitpatil2137/LearnDevops/ImpQ&A/webmob.md

 ### Another person
-What is docker
+What is docker,
-       Docker components
+       Docker components,
-       Kubernetes architecture
+       Kubernetes architecture,
-       Secrets
+       Secrets,
-       MapConfig
+       MapConfig,
-     Ingress
+     Ingress,
-       Introduction
+       Introduction,
-       Aws
+       Aws,
-       How to create vm in aws
+       How to create vm in aws,
-       Anisible
+       Anisible,
-       What is teraform
+       What is teraform,
-  Docker compose
+  Docker compose,
-  How to use image fromone container to another
+  How to use image fromone container to another,
- How you can deploy multiple container
+ How you can deploy multiple container,
-  What is https protocol
+  What is https protocol,
-   How we can access the container
+   How we can access the container,